This page is designed to answer the following questions:

 - Transferring and repositioning – by not following correct procedures or using equipment incorrectly, the transition of individuals could result in injuries

 - First aid – first aid procedures should only be performed by employees that have received first-aid training or it could result in injuries being caused inadvertently.
 For example, performing Cardiopulmonary Resuscitation (CPR) incorrectly could damage an individual’s rib cage or attempting to move an individual that has injured their neck or spine could result in worsening the injury.
-In a life-or-death scenario, employees may be instructed to perform first-aid procedures over the phone and in these cases they should follow the instructions.
+In a life-or-death scenario, employees may be instructed to perform first-aid procedures over the phone – in such cases they should follow the instructions of the call handler

 It is important that you understand the scope of your role in relation to health and safety and challenge your employer if they ask you to do something that you do not believe you have received adequate training for.
 You should also speak to your employer if you do not feel competent in carrying out a particular task so that they can support you to increase your competency.